knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 4. Pour some cereal into the bowl.

 However, the attempt fails.
 What went wrong?
 Provide better instructions."]
-  - ["guess-number", "You are thinking of a secret number between 1 and 100, and you ask your friend to guess it.
-If their guess is too high, you respond with \"Too high\".
-If their guess is too low, you say \"Too low\".
-Your friend continues guessing based on your feedback until they correctly guess the secret number.
+  - ["sandwich", "You have a robot chef in your kitchen that can prepare sandwiches based on user preferences.
+Your task is to provide instructions for the robot chef.
+The user can choose:

+- The type of bread (white or whole wheat)
+- The type of meat (ham or turkey)
+- Whether they want tomatoes (yes or no)

+Every sandwich also includes lettuce by default.

-  Describe the flow of decisions and responses you would go through until the correct number is identified, as if you were instructing someone to create a flowchart for the game."]
+Describe in detail the sequence of commands and decision-making process you would provide to the robot to ensure the sandwich is made to the user's preferences, making sure to include the specified decisions."]
 ---

 As we venture deeper into the realm of programming and problem-solving, the importance of structured thinking becomes evident.
 Central to this idea is the concept of algorithms, which act as blueprints for action.
 Let's dive deeper into what algorithms are and how they can be visually represented using flowcharts.